 The Department of Linguistics is looking for students who share our interests in empirically-driven approaches to language and who have the background training, talent, and eagerness to participate actively in the research life of our department.
 On this page you will find information regarding Admission Requirements, Formal Applications, Statement of Interest, Test Scores and Deadlines

 General information about admission to the University of Alberta can be found at Faculty of Graduate Studies and Research.

-The Department's general admission requirements are an undergraduate degree with an average of 3.3 in the last two years of undergraduate work (or graduate work) at the University of Alberta, or equivalent qualifications from a recognized institution.
+The Department's minimum admission requirements are an undergraduate degree with an average of 3.3 in the last two years of undergraduate work (or graduate work) at the University of Alberta, or equivalent qualifications from a recognized institution.
 As part of the application, we ordinarily require evidence of separate undergraduate-level courses in at least 5 of the following 6 areas:

 - general linguistics

 The Department does not normally consider courses in TESOL or courses taken as part of an English-language degree from an international institution as meeting these requirements.

 Formal application is made through the University's on-line application system, not through the Department of Linguisitcs.
 Please note that a formal application comes with an on-line fee of CAD$100.

 PLEASE NOTE THAT ALL APPLICATION DOCUMENTS ARE TO BE UPLOADED INTO THE FGSR APPLICATION SYSTEM (that includes reference letters) - no hard copies or electronic copies of documents should be sent to the Department of Linguistics.

 The required application documents that need to be uploaded to your graduate application are (Please also read the "Application Requirements for Academic Documents"):

 - official copies of your transcripts for all previous post-secondary schooling showing marks obtained (submitted in the original language, accompanied by a certified English translation)

-- Curriculum Vitae (use the form provided as part of the on-line application)
+- Curriculum Vitae (use the form provided as part of the online application or upload your own)

 - statement of research interests